finiky/Build-a-Chatbot/README.md

 # 01 Project - Build a Chatbot

-Write logic for a chatbot to reply to user input

 ## Project Brief

-Build a chatbot that helps your customer solve a problem.
-Your customer will be able to enter text into a form, and your bot should analyse the text and respond accordingly.
+A chatbot that helps the customers by suggesting a meal based on thier choices.
+A customer will be able to enter text into a form, and the bot analyses the text and responds accordingly.

 **Acceptance criteria**